Spain debt costs fall, key bond test awaits

 MADRID Spain's borrowing costs fell on Tuesday, at the first sale of debt since the government announced a new austerity package, but not enough to suggest markets believe the country's finances are on a sustainable path with banking problems yet to be resolved.

-Prime Minister Mariano Rajoy unveiled spending cuts and tax hikes worth 65 billion euros (51.24 billion pounds) over the next 2-1/2 years last week, in a bid to demonstrate that Madrid can curb its debts.
+Prime Minister Mariano Rajoy unveiled spending cuts and tax hikes worth 65 billion euros ($80 billion) over the next 2-1/2 years last week, in a bid to demonstrate that Madrid can curb its debts.

 But market doubts about whether Spain can avoid a full-scale sovereign bailout have kept its debt costs elevated with 10-year yields again heading towards the seven percent tipping point.